-MP joint fusion obliterates the joint creating a solid bony link between the bones.
+MP joint fusion: In this operation the joint surfaces are removed and the bone ends joined together creating a solid bony link between the bones.
 This is stable, usually painless and very functional.
-The operation is performed under local anaesthetic.
+The operation can be performed under local anaesthetic.
 The surgeon makes a cut over the back of the joint.
 The joint is opened up and cleaned out.
 The thickened bone ends are trimmed to bone tissue with better healing tendencies.
 The bones are fixed together with a screw or wire construct.
 At the end of the operation the deep tissues are closed and the skin is then stitched up usually with absorbable stitches.
-A supportive dressing/plaster of Paris is applied and the patient's arm elevated.
+A supportive dressing/plaster of Paris is applied and the patient’s arm elevated.

 The total time in hospital is usually 2-4 hours.

 The care of the hand in the post-operative period is very important in helping to ensure a good result.
 Initially the aims are comfort and elevation.
 These are met by keeping the hand up (elevated) especially in the first few days and by use of a long acting local anaesthetic (Bupivicaine).
 The local anaesthetic lasts at least 12 hours and sometimes 48 hours.
 Patients should start taking painkillers before the pain starts i.e. on return home and for at least 24 hours from there.
 This way most of our patients report little or any pain.

 The patient is reviewed in clinic in the first 2 weeks following the operation.
 Typically dissolvable stitches are used so they should not require to be removed.
 A splint may be provided by the physiotherapists particularly following joint replacement.
 Careful follow up is required to ensure a successful result with good relief of pain and a good range of movement.